Introducing Me: Teaching New Friends About Autism

 Amazing Things Happen

 This one, as you can see, has won many awards and is recommended by many.
 The only thing missing, I think, is exactly what amazing things happen because of autism.
-It would be balanced by some discussion of the benefits of autism, perhaps a post like this one.
+It would be balanced by some discussion of the benefits of autism.

 What is Autism?: Let’s Talk About It